SamEdgemon/SportsAnalytics/baseball/Blog3_Eras/index.md

 - Export the result as a CSV file

-- Import the data into SAS Workbench
+- Import the CSV file into SAS Workbench

-- Calculate Runs Per Game at the team level
+- Calculate Runs Per Game at the team level (SAS Data Step)

-**Aggregate by season**
+- Aggregate by season (Proc Means)

-Assign each season to a historically meaningful era
+- Assign each season to a historically meaningful era (SAS Data Step)

-Visualize the result using PROC SGPLOT
+- Visualize the result using PROC SGPLOT

 Each step serves a purpose.
 None are accidental.